MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/application-certificate-error.md

 ---
-title: Connection failed with "Could not read the application certificate".
+title: Connection using CyberArk credentials failed with "Could not read the application certificate".
 description: Provides troubleshooting steps for error code that occurs during the creation a connection with CyberArk credential in Microsoft Power Automate. ms.custom: sap:Desktop flows\Power Automate for desktop errors ms.date: 10/23/2024